Matt Duchene Game Preview: Stars vs. Flames

 Duchene Season Stats Insights

-- Duchene has averaged 15:50 of ice time this season (with a plus-minus rating of +6).
+- In 19 games this season, Duchene has a plus-minus of +6, while averaging 15:52 on the ice per game.

-- Duchene has a goal in six of 17 contests this year, but no multi-goal games so far.
+- In six of 19 games this season, Duchene has scored a goal, but there are no multi-goal efforts on his ledger.

-- Duchene has a point in 11 of 17 games this season, with multiple points in three of them.
+- Duchene has a point in 13 of 19 games this year, with multiple points in three of them.

-- In eight of 17 games this season, Duchene has had an assist, including one match with at least two.
+- In 10 of 19 games this season, Duchene has had an assist, including one match with at least two.

-- Duchene has an implied probability of 54.1% to go over his point total based on the odds.
+- Duchene has an implied probability of 55.6% to eclipse his point total based on the odds.

 Sign up for Underdog fantasy today.